sictransit/wefax/README.md

 ## features

 None!
-I wrote this for a Geocaching project, but feel free to fork or submit a pull request.
+I wrote this for an amateur radio Geocaching project, but feel free to fork or submit a pull request.

 ## tests

-fldigi http://www.w1hkj.com/ is able to decode the generated audio file, to something that looks very similar to the encoded image.
+None, but at least [fldigi](http://www.w1hkj.com/) is able to decode the generated audio file, to something that looks very similar to the encoded image.